JacksonKuo/blog/_posts/2024-12-02-frida-firebase-part-3.markdown

 * `cd /Users/jacksonkuo/Library/Developer/Xcode/DerivedData/app-firebase-*/Build/Products/Debug/app-firebase.app/Contents/MacOS`
 * `frida app-firebase -l /Users/jacksonkuo/workspace/scripts-frida/intercept-firestore.js`[^8]
 * Looks like under the covers the Firestore module uses Obj-C to make the document fetch calls
+* Note that `frida-trace` really doesn't not like SwiftUI and will fail to run the JS interceptors.
+However attaching via `frida` and using the REPL still works fine

 ```javascript